VikOlliver/RepRapMicron/README.md

 GPL V3 or later

 ## Project status
-Alpha release with a tested build.
+Second Alpha release.
+V0.03 is a tested build with a few known flaws, V0.04 is currently the head and is the prefereble build.
+V0.04 documentation is currently a list of fixups for V0.03 docs.